smartdevicelink/sdl_evolution/proposals/nnnn-add-zeroconf-capability.md

 ## Impact on existing code

 HMI changes:
-*	HMI needs to implement zeroconf service and advertise the IP address and port.
+*	SDL Core Wifi transport needs to implement zeroconf service and advertise the IP address and port.

 Mobile iOS/Android SDK changes:
 *	requires new API